shredthaGNAR/list-of-my-starred-repos/README.md

 * [shash007/People-Search-on-Social-Networks-using-Face-Recognition](https://github.com/shash007/People-Search-on-Social-Networks-using-Face-Recognition): Searching people on social networking sites using Face Recognition
 * [preetmodh/PeopleConnect](https://github.com/preetmodh/PeopleConnect): A Social Media Web application made using the Django rest framework (for API endpoints) and reactjs where users can chat in real-time(using channels and signals), post their updates, like, comment and view other users’ posts & profiles, search users & follow-unfollow them and get notified about activities on their profile.
 * [ChanChunCheong/PeopleSearch](https://github.com/ChanChunCheong/PeopleSearch): DSO Summer Internship-People Search Aggregator web application which use data analytics and artificial intelligence libraries, to simultaneously search social media profiles from various platforms, processes, and then rank the search results based on name, location, keywords and image matching
-* [aicore/phoenix](https://github.com/aicore/phoenix): Phoenix is a modern open-source code editor for the web, built for the browser.
 * [fabiospampinato/phoenix](https://github.com/fabiospampinato/phoenix): My Phoenix setup.
 Powerful, easy to customize, tuned for web development, adds a space switcher.
 * [kasper/phoenix](https://github.com/kasper/phoenix): A lightweight macOS window and app manager scriptable with JavaScript
+* [phcode-dev/phoenix](https://github.com/phcode-dev/phoenix): Phoenix is a modern open-source IDE for the web, built for the browser.
 * [garrow/phoenix-configurations](https://github.com/garrow/phoenix-configurations): My custom configurations for the Phoenix macOS window Manager, ( https://github.com/kasper/phoenix )
 * [FranklinDM/Phosphor](https://github.com/FranklinDM/Phosphor): Relive the monochrome screens of yesterday.
 * [DhruvRoy247/Photo-Trans](https://github.com/DhruvRoy247/Photo-Trans): Image Search Web Application